lorenzopol/OpticReader/README.md

 - **main.py**: entry point, it handles the GUI and calls evaluator form evaluator.py;
 -  **reduced.joblib**: SVC model trained with separeted scripts;
 -  **risposte.txt**: list of all the corrected answers for a given test.
 DO NOT MODIFY IT BY HAND, launch main.py and edit them from there.

+## To-Dos
+-  Train again the model with normally drawn answers;
+-  In "evaluator.py" the function find_n_black_point_on_row is fuctional but not optimized
+-  Remove the current align system and replace it with warpAffine function from openCV.
+Standard blank sheets will be modified after this